Alert Source Discuss

 Simple routine

-This should jump into a subroutine, back out and stop.
+This should call a subroutine, return from it, and stop.

 Pc Op Cost Stack RStack